Shiphero/pr-commenter/README.md

 ````

-In a next commit, the first suite will post a new comment, but this time
+In a next commit, the first suite that finishes will post a new comment, but this time
-the commit will be different, so a new comment will be created and the previous
+the commit will be different, so the previous "abc123" comment will be minimized.
-deleted.

 ## Templates

-It's use Jinja2 templates.
+It uses Jinja2 templates.
 The stdin/files is passed and a variable `input_lines`
-A `is_append` will be `True` in case the new comment will be appended to an existent
+And `is_append` will be `True` in case the new comment will be appended to an existent
-one (so you can ommit some header).
-In addition, the complete `os.environ`
+one (so you can ommit the header or footer, for instance).

-dictionary is passed, so all the environment variables are available in the template.
+In addition, the complete `os.environ` dictionary is passed, so all the environment variables are available in the template.

 ## Install